Rishikesh-pal/java-practice/README.md

 **Number Programs**
 1) Java Program to Display Prime Number ✅
 2) Java Program to Display Alternate Prime Numbers✅
-3) Java Program to Find Square Root of a Number
+3) Java Program to Find Square Root of a Number✅
 4) Java Program to Find Largest of Two Numbers ✅
 5) Java Program to Find Largest of Three Numbers ✅
 6) Java Program to Find Smallest of Three Numbers ✅
 7) Java Program to Find GCD of Two Numbers✅
 8) Java Program to Find LCM of Two Numbers✅
 9) Java Program to Check if a Number is Positive or Negative ✅
-10) Java Program to Check if a Given Number is Perfect Square
+10) Java Program to Check if a Given Number is Perfect Square ✅
 11) Java Program to find whether number is odd or even ✅
 12) Java Program to Display Even Numbers From 1 to 100 ✅
 13) Java Program to Display Odd Numbers From 1 to 100 ✅